rossetti/KSLBook/docs/09-Chapter9.md

 \bar{Z}= \frac{1}{n}\sum_{i=1}^{n}Z_i
 $$

-The sample average, $\bar{Z}$, will be an unbiased estimator of $E[Y_j]$ if $C$ is a constant known in advance.
+The sample average, $\bar{Z}$, will be an unbiased estimator of $E[Y_j]$ if $a$ is a constant known in advance.
 The random variable $Z_j$ forms our control variate estimator and the quantity $X_j$ with known mean $\mu$ is called the control variate.
 Intuitively, we can see that $X_j$ should be related to the utilization of the nurse.
 For example, if $X_j$ is high for a particular simulation run, then the nurse should see more patients and thus have a higher utilization.
 Similarly, if $X_j$ is low for a particular simulation run, then the nurse should see less patients and thus have a lower utilization.
 Thus, we can conclude that $X_j$ is correlated with our quantity of interest $Y_j$.
 The linear form $Z_j = Y_j + C(X_j - \mu)$ adjusts $Y_j$ up or down based on what is observed for $X_j$.
 Why would we want to do this?
 That is why does using a control variate work?

 Consider deriving the variance of our control variate estimator, $\text{Var}[Z_j]$.
 This results in: